 The vaccine contains a weakened chickenpox virus, which doctors call the “varicella-zoster” virus.
 It primes your immune system to defend against the disease.

 Some people who get the vaccine still get shingles.
 But they're more likely to have shorter periods of shingles-related nerve pain called post-herpetic neuralgia, which is very painful and can last weeks, months, or even years after the rash goes away.

 It’s approved for people as young as 50.
 The CDC recommends it for everyone 60 and older who doesn’t have a medical reason to skip it.

-Shingles most commonly occurs in people 50 years old or older, people who have medical conditions that keep the immune system from working properly, or people who receive immunosuppressive drugs.
+Shingles is most common in people 50 or older, those who have medical conditions that keep the immune system from working properly, or people who take medicines that suppress the immune system.

-A life-threatening allergic reaction to gelatin, the antibiotic neomycin, or any other component of the shingles vaccine.
-Tell your doctor if you have any severe allergies.
+You're allergic to gelatin, the antibiotic neomycin, or any other ingredient of the shingles vaccine.

 You’re pregnant.
 Women should not become pregnant until at least 3 months after getting the shingles vaccine.

 If you have a minor illness like a cold, it's OK to get the vaccine.
 But if you're moderately or severely sick, it's best to wait until you recover to get vaccinated.

 Do I Still Need It if I’ve Had Chickenpox in the Past?